juyoung-02/AI/README.md

 ## Usage

-Install the Gemini client and set the API key before running:
+Install the Gemini client and set the `GEMINI_API_KEY` environment variable before running:

 ```bash
 pip install google-generativeai
 export GEMINI_API_KEY=your-key-here
 ```

+Replace `your-key-here` with your actual API key.
+Keep this value private and avoid committing it to version control.

 All modules attempt to use the Gemini 2.0 Flash model and only fall back to simple heuristics when the model is unavailable.